Red Skull: Golden age

-The Skull was to appear again in issue #3 of Captain America Comics.
-As in issue #1, the Red Skull's secret identity is George Maxon, the owner of the Maxon Aircraft Company that makes airplanes for the US Army.
-Maxon wears a mask to create the look of the Red Skull and his face is often exposed.
-As the Red Skull, Maxon commandeers bank robberies in an effort to raise money to overthrow the US government, declaring, "Of course you realize the main item in overthrowing the government is money!"
+The Skull returns again in issue #3 of Captain America Comics having survived his own needle.
+He commandeers bank robberies in an effort to raise money to overthrow the US government, declaring, "Of course you realize the main item in overthrowing the government is money!"
+The Skull again assumedly dies at the end of the issue when Captain America returns a thrown bomb.